 I want to write posts of substance and significance, but I want to write with humor and playfulness.
 I am not good at this yet, but I am determined to improve.
 It is too easy to take life too seriously.

 Who am I?

-Ever since I can remember, I have loved learning and spaces for learning.
+Ever since I can remember, I have loved learning and the spaces intended for learning — like schools.
 I love school, and I’m passionate about working in education for the foreseeable future.

 I attended Arizona public schools for grades K-12 and Arizona State University for my undergraduate degrees in Economics and Global Politics.
 For the second half of my undergraduate experience, I conducted education research under the direction of Dr. David Garcia and Dr. Eugene Garcia.
 That research culminated in my honors undergraduate thesis, “After English: A Study of Support for Reclassified English Language Learners in Arizona.”

 I spent summer of 2014 as a blogger and freelance journalist in Mexico City.
 There I started this blog, writing articles on education technology in Latin America.
 I eventually made a documentary about my findings, though I have since archived that film.
 (And as you may have noticed, this blog is no longer about edtech in Latin America.)

 After undergraduate, I worked in sales at an education consulting company called Education Elements.
 Ed Elements helps school districts to create classrooms with more impactful and self-directed learning experiences.
 They talk about personalized learning a lot, which means different things to different people, but it’s usually pretty exciting.

 Now I’m studying to be a teacher.
 And I am thrilled.